 (h) For purposes of any Transaction in which the relevant Commodity is traded in a market that is less liquid than other OTC derivatives markets, Party B recognizes that (i) such market is less liquid than other OTC derivatives markets; (ii) it may be more difficult for it to obtain quotations from a marketmaker or other dealer that is not a party to the Transaction and consequently to establish an independent value for the Transaction; (iii) any prices or terms quoted by Party A for entering into, modifying, or terminating a Transaction, although based upon what Party A believes to be a commercially reasonable valuation methodology, may be different than if this market were more mature and liquid; and (iv) any valuations which may be provided by Party A do not necessarily reflect Party A’s internal bookkeeping or theoretical model-based valuations of the Transaction and may reflect other factors, including without limitation the creditworthiness of a counterparty, costs of carry, use of capital, and profit.

+(i) It is specifically agreed by the parties hereto that no physical delivery of any Commodity or any product derived from a Commodity, other than a Futures Contract, shall be permitted or made in any Confirmation or in any Transaction under this Agreement.

 Part 7.
 Additional Terms for FX Transactions and Currency Option Transactions.